 The infeed conveyor chain can stretch a slight amount and can require occasional adjustment.
 If excessive slack is observed, snug up the tension adjusters.
 Care must be taken the chain is not over adjusted, as this adds pretension into the chain and reduces chain life.

-9.12 Live Deck Chain Tension, Adjusting
+12.9 Adjust the Live Deck Chain Tension

 Check conveyor chain tension after the first 50 hours of operation.
 Chains can stretch during this period.
 This is normal wear in.